 The date for your diary is Sunday, February 2 2020.

 Missed a couple games or ready for your next football fix?
-Luckily for you’ we’ll show you how to live stream NFL action no matter where you are in the world.
-Keep reading to find out the best ways to stream NFL live on your television and on all your favorite streaming devices, with information on the NFL Game Pass, International Game Pass (well worth finding out about) and network television included.
+Luckily for you we’ll show you how to live stream NFL action no matter where you are in the world.
+Keep reading to find out the best ways to stream NFL live on all your devices with information on the NFL Game Pass, International Game Pass (well worth finding out about) and network television included.

 - Soccer fan?
 Check out our Premier League live stream guide

 How to stream NFL live online with Game Pass